Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Are the physicians and staff currently involved with research and training?

 Yes.
-Physicians on the medical staff at BIR, neuropsychologists and therapists conduct research on an ongoing basis.
+Physicians on the medical staff at Baylor Rehab, neuropsychologists and therapists conduct research on an ongoing basis.
 Many of the findings have been published in prestigious journals and we have presented at symposiums on rehabilitation throughout the nation and abroad.
 In addition, clinical studies are conducted in collaboration with other leading hospitals and universities.
 See our list of recent research activities.

 How many years of experience do the physicians have, on average?
 How long have they practiced at the facility?
 Are they part-time or full-time?